 Every router has symbols and lights.
 Check the manual that comes together with your router to determine what these symbols mean, you have to pay extra attention to the one that signals a connection to the internet.

 If you notice the light is off, then you’ve found your problem.
 We advise just restarting the modem device at the initial step.
 Do it in a few easy steps.

 Unplug the router and modem from the power source and wait 30 seconds then plug the router and modem back in and check the internet to reconnect by visiting https://www.google.com/ to test the internet if it is working or not, if not then follow the below steps for rectification.

-Follow the steps if you are using wired network
+Follow the steps if you are using a wired network

-Step 1: check the ethernet cable if it is loose at both the terminal.
+Step 1: check the ethernet cable if it is loose at both terminals.

 Step 2: Check if the cable is damaged.

 Step 3: Check the modem if it is too old or not working.

 Step 4: Contact to ISP provider for rectification.